EricGebhart/EricGebhart/README.md

 #### Natural Languages
 He was very interested in learning natural languages.
 He developed my own pedagogy in order to learn french, and continued with Roumanian, Italian and Spanish.
 He's done some plugins for Anki in the past.
-I also write, so his emacs is setup with a variety of tools to enable that, input methods, language-tool, dictionaries, synonyms, etc.  His QMK keyboard firmware also supports multiple languages.
+He was a writer, so his emacs was setup with a variety of tools to enable that, input methods, language-tool, dictionaries, synonyms, etc.  His QMK keyboard firmware also supports multiple languages.
 It is, however, out of date at this point.
 Go find Erica on gitlab.